vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/pipelines.md

 In particular, be careful to make sure that you have not included any extra spaces in the values.

-### What happens if your TAS foundation is not accessible from GitHub?
+### What happens if your *Tanzu Application Service* foundation is not accessible from GitHub?

 You will have seen that the GitHub actions use the `cf` CLI to login to your foundation, in order to deploy your app.